hapi-server/server-java/README.md

 that reader responses are correct.
 Readers should be allowed to be sloppy, so that boilerplate code for subsetting needn't appear in each reader.

+Last, we intent to support use with Docker containers, so that it can be set up easily at such sites.
+A war file will be the initial target and Docker container will be provided later.

 # Initial Implementations
 There are a few groups who may use this server immediately.
 The CDAWeb group's SSCWeb is implemented by scaping data from their web responses, and clearly needs to